-UNDERSTANDING DRUG EFFECTS IN CHILDREN
+ASSESSING DRUG EFFECTS IN CHILDREN

 Children are not small adults, and not all children are the same.
 Children may need different doses of medicine, different sizes of devices, or different types of therapy at each stage of growth.
-Growth, maturation and environmental factors, along with disease and genetic factors directly affect drug performance in children, especially in those less than two years old.
+Growth, maturation, and environmental factors, along with disease and genetic factors, directly affect drug performance in children.

 For example, a premature baby's body is composed of 80% water and 5% fat, while at one year old that composition changes to 61% water and 20% fat.
 Factors such as kidney function, brain volume, blood flow, and absorption, distribution, metabolism, and excretion (ADME) are non-linear during the neonate to small child period.
 Finally, organ maturation has a significant effect on drug metabolism and excretion.
 Children have relatively larger livers, lower glomerular filtration rates, and less renal tubular absorption and excretion compared to adults.
-This distinct physiology means that traditional approaches such as allometry risk greatly over or under predicting drug clearance in pediatric patients, especially those that are less than one year old.